Nu-Mixx Klazzics

 Nu-Mixx Klazzics is a remix album by American rapper 2Pac, released in 2003 under Death Row Records and Koch Records.
 The album includes several songs from All Eyez on Me and The Don Killuminati: The 7 Day Theory, with remixed instrumentals and new guest vocals from artists such as Crooked I (replacing Snoop Dogg on the "2 of Amerikaz Most Wanted" remix), Aaron Hall, K-Ci & JoJo, and Danny Boy.
 Nu-Mixx Klazzics was generally disliked by critics upon its release.
 The remixes were criticized for being another Death Row 'cash in' featuring low quality versions of the original tracks.
-No singles or videos were released from the project.
-It sold 700,000 copies.